Trinyxt/Lucid-external/README.md

 ## !!!

-I am thinking of making this a product so i might close source it if not the next update will have a gui using **Dear ImGui** and jumpspeed and gravity changer and maybe esp.
+Hello this is the 2nd and maybe last update, i have added:
+**Movement**
+Jump Power changer, Gravity changer,No-clip
+**Gui**
+ImGui gui with a watermark
+**ESP**
+Name ESP, Box ESP, Tracers, Skeleton (credits to kitodoescode) and checks **Aimbot**
+Mouse bot, FOV, Smoothness and some checks (wall check isn't implemented) **General**
+Added custom driver to make it undetected! (credits to cazz for the tut)

 ## About

-This is a simple external created by **@Trinyxt**.
-I'm still learning how to make cheats in C++, so don't judge lol.
+I decided to post this bcuz i was kinda ashamed for using ai to make 1/3 of it and tutorials and i want to start fresh.
+So i will be remaking this and may or may not post it!
+Im still learning but i dont want to make this while skidding, which was my main goal, not to skid.

 ---

 ## Info

-- Walkspeed Changer.
-- Works on `version-765338e04cf54fde`
+-Gui
+-Driver
+-Updated for `version-225e87fdb7254f64`

 ---

 ## Credits

 **Discord Users**
-- `@kitodoescode` → Guide/Resources
+- `@kitodoescode` → Guide/code snippets
-- `@trinyxt` → External Coder
+- `@trinyxt` → Coder
+-
 ---

 ## Educational Use Only